Green Square community development

 Have a chat about your area

-Each month at the infohub, City staff, local business owners, developers and community groups will be available to answer your questions and provide information about Green Square.
-Make sure you come and visit, grab a refreshment and take the opportunity to build relationships and share ideas about your neighbourhood.
+On the second Saturday of the month the City's infohub keeps you up-to-date with City staff, local business owners, developers and community groups answering your questions and providing information about Green Square.
+Make sure you come and visit, grab a coffee and something to eat at the Green Square Markets and take the opportunity to build relationships and share ideas about your neighbourhood.

 Join the fun